Documents to download

 People without an existing acceptable form of voter ID can apply online or by post for a free Voter Authority Certificate (VAC).
 The VAC will display the name and a passport style photo of a voter.

-The ID used in a polling station must be original, but it does not matter if it is expired, as long as the photo is a good likeness.
+The ID used in a polling station must be original, not a photo on someone’s phone or a photocopy.
+It does not matter if a document has expired, as long as the photo is a good likeness.

 Voters may request their ID is inspected in private.